|Asset overview - Bohai Bay|

 ROC acquired a 24.5% operated interest in the Block in mid-2006 via the acquisition of 100% of the shares in Apache China Corporation LDC.
 The Block contained the C&D fields which commenced production in 2003 and part of the C4 field.
 At the time ROC acquired the asset, approximately 20 MMBO had been produced from the C&D fields.

-The fields are currently producing and undergoing simultaneous continuous development.
+The fields produced and underwent simultaneous continuous development.
 Since acquiring the asset, the ROC-led joint venture drilled over 170 development wells in the block, installed two platforms adjacent to the existing Zhao Dong platforms and installed new facilities at C4.